 Impact

 We buy 40% of our fabric locally here in Ghana and the rest we import from China and India.
 In 2021 we were able to transition to shipping all of our fabrics to Ghana by sea instead of air, reducing that carbon footprint by an estimated whopping 98%.
-In 2025 we aim to source all of our cotton fabric from West African producers.
+In 2025 we are starting to source all of our cotton fabric from West African producers.

-All of our dyeing and sewing is done here in Ghana by small scale producers who we contract with directly.
+All of our dyeing and sewing is done in Ghana by small scale producers who we contract with directly.
 We have strong relationships with our vendors and during production we are in the factories for quality control weekly.
 Currently all our production vendor facilities are Ghanaian-owned.

 Currently, imported LENZING™ ECOVERO™ rayon is 42% of our fabric, locally purchased conventional cotton is 30%, locally purchased deadstock linen is 10%, imported certified fair trade cotton is 5%, imported cotton spandex jersey is 2%, and imported cotton denim 1%.
 All of our product pages list the fibers used in each product.